anoodleReza/Battleship-game-socket-programming/README.md

 # Computer Network Lab Project Group 1
+## About the project
+Battleship is already widely known by people an the rules are considered quite simple.
+We believe that most of us are already familiar with this game.
+We want our project to be enjoyed by people  in general.
+That is why we chose battleship to be the main theme of our project.

+The main goal of our project is to recreate the Battleship board game using socket programming.
+The objective of the game is to sink the enemy’s battleships before they sink yours by inputting the correct coordinates of the enemy ships.

+This program allows a player to create a battleship game server so that another player could join the game as a client by using the correct IP.
+The boards for the battleships are printed to the console and locations of the battleships are randomized.

+### Made by:
+Reynard Pradhitya

+Reza Aurelio Brilliansah

+Ahmad Fadhil Bukhori

 ### Hosting / Connecting to a game
 <img width="170" alt="image" src="https://github.com/anoodleReza/Computer-Network-Lab-Project-Group-1/assets/38813206/3d0706d1-327d-4cf3-ac4c-9338bb0f1c76">
 <img width="170" alt="image" src="https://github.com/anoodleReza/Computer-Network-Lab-Project-Group-1/assets/38813206/ca16c24b-8728-46ba-9f4a-fa2ac5e1f09c">